 Once you are clear on the different names for each parameter, you can set up your UTM parameters using the Google Campaign URL Builder.

-You can measure UTMs by heading into the Campaign section.
+You can measure UTMs by heading into the Campaign section in Google Analytics.
 You’ll have a few different ways to view your analytics from the All Campaigns section.

 You can choose to view at the campaign, source, medium or source/medium levels.